rreusser/regl-gpu-lines/README.md

 > Pure GPU line drawing for [regl](https://github.com/regl-project/regl)

-This module configures a command for drawing lines using the [regl](https://github.com/regl-project/regl) WebGL library.
+This module configures a very general command for drawing lines using the [regl](https://github.com/regl-project/regl) WebGL library.
 Its specific goals are:

-1. data must not touch the CPU
+- Data must not touch the CPU.
-2. no unnecessary constraints.
-This means projection, colors, blending, attributes, etc. are up to you.
+- No unnecessary constraints.

-The second is the real reason for this module.
-It sits on the edge but tries to err on the side of being more of a data flow framework for line rendering with which you can build the line rendering you require.
+This second point means that projection, colors, blending, and even GLSL attributes and varyings are up to you.
+In this sense it's almost more of a data flow framework for line rendering with which you can build the line rendering you require.

 <p align="center">
   <img src="./docs/round.png" alt="Lines with round joins and caps" width="400">